 We began our first estate when our Father in heaven clothed us with spirit bodies and began to teach us how to progress toward godhood.
 Since his work and his glory is “to bring to pass the immortality and eternal life of man” (Moses 1:39), I can’t imagine there ever being a time when our eventual godhood wasn’t included in everything we were taught.

 All of God’s children were raised in love and peace in a perfect environment.
 There was no backbiting, no sin, no parents with issues.
 Our heavenly parents knew the importance of their roles to raise us and guide us in perfect righteousness.
 And we all had perfect examples of what parents should be like.
-Yet despite this upbringing, one third of his children chose to support Lucifer, preferring him to be their god, rather than our Father to be their God.
+Yet despite this upbringing, one third of His children chose to support Lucifer, preferring him to be their god, rather than our Father to be their God.
 Lucifer wanted God’s throne, and a third of the children of God supported him in his quest for that throne.

 It took a war in heaven to settle the issue with our rebelling brothers and sisters.
-Our Father had to consign one third of his children to perdition for open rebellion of his laws, and we hadn’t even made it past the first stage of our eternal progression!
+Our Father had to consign one third of His children to perdition for open rebellion of His laws, and we hadn’t even made it past the first stage of our eternal progression!
 Think of it.
 Lucifer was able to convince a third of God’s children to reject His perfect love for whatever promises of ease, comfort, or power Lucifer was promising them.
-They had an absolute knowledge of the goodness of God and his perfection, yet they chose eternal damnation rather than to live under his merciful rule.
+They had an absolute knowledge of the goodness of God and His perfection, yet they chose eternal damnation rather than to live under His merciful rule.

 Moving to our second estate